 As children grow older, they gain more independence — it’s natural.
-From slumber parties to cell phones to your kid’s first crush, raising children can be both stressful and exhausting.
+Raising children can be stressful and exhausting, from slumber parties to cell phones to your kid’s first crush.
 Is it too much to ask that your kid have both freedom and safety — and that you retain your sanity?
-While there’s no magic trick to make worries go away, there are things you can do to calm your nerves.
+While there’s no magic trick to make worries disappear, you can do things to calm your nerves.

-Here are seven scenarios you’ll likely run into as your child grows, with tips for how to navigate them.
+Here are seven scenarios you’ll likely run into as your child grows, with tips for navigating them.

 1. First cell phone

 Ah, the day has come: Your child is getting their hands on their first cell phone.
 Most parents nowadays have mixed feelings about this milestone.
 On the one hand, it seems crazy for a young kid to have a cell phone.
-On the other hand, you’ll worry less if you have a way to contact them.
+On the other hand, you’ll worry less if you can contact them.

-If a cell phone seems like too big a step for your child right now, consider a safe phone for kids.
+If a cell phone seems too big a step for your child right now, consider a safe phone.
+Typically, calls and messaging are included, but not games or social media.
 These safety-minded models have only the necessary features.
-Typically, calls and messaging are included, but not games or social media.

 By limiting features, you won’t have to worry about screen addiction or your kid being negatively influenced by online content.
 Communication with those who matter most is the No. 1 thing a starter phone provides.
-If that’s all you want for your kid at the moment, that’s completely OK.
+If that’s all you want for your kid now, that’s completely OK.

 2. Sleepovers and Slumber Parties

 Your kids might roll their eyes at you when you question slumber parties, but they can be scary for parents.
+What will the kids be doing?
 Sending your kid off to someone else’s house to spend the night?
 How many kids will be there?
 What are the parents like?
-What will the kids be doing?
-A million things will run through your mind, and you can only hope that your kid doesn’t get into trouble.
+A million things will run through your mind, and you can only hope your kid doesn’t get into trouble.

-If slumber parties and sleepovers worry you, few strategies can help.
-First of all, let your kid do it on their own timeline.
-Make sure they feel completely ready by having a talk with them when the opportunity arises.
+If slumber parties and sleepovers worry you, a few strategies can help.
+First of all, let your kid do it on their timeline.
+Make sure they feel completely ready by talking with them when the opportunity arises.
 Also, choose their first few sleepovers wisely.
 This will help you, as a parent, become more comfortable with overnight stays.

 For the first few, stick with one-on-ones with very close friends or family members.
-Make sure you know and trust the parents and can contact them at any time to check-in.
+Ensure you know and trust the parents and can contact them anytime to check in.
 Don’t be afraid to lay down the law and explain the rules for your kid’s first time away from home.
-And lastly, make sure that if something makes them feel uncomfortable, they know you’re just a phone call away.
+And lastly, make sure that if something makes them uncomfortable, they know you’re just a phone call away.

 3. Bullying

-As a parent, hearing that another kid was mean to your kid can really set you off.
+Hearing that another kid was mean to your kid can set you off as a parent.
 Seeing them upset over it will break your heart.
 Unfortunately, bullying is more common than one might think.
-Many kids deal with something, and parents have to be prepared for this as their child gets older.
+Many kids deal with something, and parents must be prepared for it as their child ages.

 You will play an influential role in preventing bullying as much as possible.
 Be honest with your child when one of their friends rubs you the wrong way.
 Make it clear how friends and classmates should — and shouldn’t — treat each other.
 Tell your child when it’s time to go to the school counselor and not be ashamed of it.

 At the end of the day, though, we’ve all had a bad friend.
-Painful as it is, sometimes kids need to experience these things independently before finding their true friends.
+Painful, sometimes kids must experience these things independently before finding their true friends.
 Just make sure you’re there for them along the way.
 And always encourage open conversations so that your kid doesn’t keep their feelings bottled up.

 4. Problems with schoolwork